-- As it is implemented in Java, makes J-Sim a truly platform-independent and reusable environment. - It is a dual-language simulation environment like ns-2 in which classes are written in Java and scripts using Tcl/Java (Jacl). - Only the public classes/methods/fields in Java can be accessed in the Tcl environment instead of exporting explicitly all classes/methods/fields like other simulators, e.g. ns-2. - J-Sim exhibits good scalability for the memory allocation to carry out simulation of length 1000 is at least two orders of magnitude lower than that in ns-2 [11].
+- It is a dual-language simulation environment like NS-2 in which classes are written in Java and scripts using Tcl/Java (Jacl). - Only the public classes/methods/fields in Java can be accessed in the Tcl environment instead of exporting explicitly all classes/methods/fields like other simulators, e.g. NS-2. - J-Sim exhibits good scalability for the memory allocation to carry out simulation of length 1000.
+It is at least two orders of magnitude lower than that in NS-2 [11].